wushouhe/fabric-tools/build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

 More importantly, you will create the Docker artifacts using the base Ubuntu system on which you will deploy.
-The base Docker image will be Ubuntu based and have access to the same yum repositories as the system on which you deploy.
+The base Docker image will be Ubuntu based and have access to the same repositories as the system on which you deploy.
 This eliminates the need to download any pre-built Docker images from the public Docker repository, eliminating one potential security exposure.
 The Docker images you create will be